bio-agents/bioagents-schema-docs/bioagentsschema_elements.rst

    "topic->term", "An EDAM Topic term (preferred label or synonym).", "xs:token", "0 or 1"
    "operatingSystem", "The operating system supported by a downloadable software package.", "enum (see `docs <http://bioagents.readthedocs.io/en/latest/curators_guide.html#operating-system>`__)", "0 or more"
    "language", "Name of programming language the software source code was written in.", "enum (see `docs <http://bioagents.readthedocs.io/en/latest/curators_guide.html#programming-language/>`__)", "0 or more"
-   "license", "Software or data usage license.", "enum (see `docs <http://bioagentsschema.readthedocs.io/en/latest/controlled_vocabularies.html#license>`__)", "0 or 1"
+   "license", "Software or data usage license.", "enum (see `docs <http://bioagents-schema.readthedocs.io/en/latest/controlled_vocabularies.html#license>`__)", "0 or 1"
    "collectionID", "Tag for a collection that the software has been assigned to within bio.agents.", "xs:token (restriction)", "0 or more"
-   "maturity", "How mature the software product is.", "enum (see `docs <http://bioagentsschema.readthedocs.io/en/latest/controlled_vocabularies.html#maturity>`__)", "0 or 1"
+   "maturity", "How mature the software product is.", "enum (see `docs <http://bioagents-schema.readthedocs.io/en/latest/controlled_vocabularies.html#maturity>`__)", "0 or 1"
-   "cost", "Monetary cost of acquiring the software.", "enum (see `docs <http://bioagentsschema.readthedocs.io/en/latest/controlled_vocabularies.html#cost>`__)", "0 or 1"
+   "cost", "Monetary cost of acquiring the software.", "enum (see `docs <http://bioagents-schema.readthedocs.io/en/latest/controlled_vocabularies.html#cost>`__)", "0 or 1"
    "accessibility", "Whether there are non-monetary restrictions on accessing an online service.", "enum (see `docs <http://bioagents.readthedocs.io/en/latest/curators_guide.html#accessibility>`__)", "0 or more"
    "iechorPlatform", "Name of the IECHOR Platform that is credited.", "enum (see `docs <http://bioagents.readthedocs.io/en/latest/curators_guide.html#iechor-platform>`__)", "0 or more"
    "iechorNode", "Name of the IECHOR Node that is credited.", "enum (see `docs <http://bioagents.readthedocs.io/en/latest/curators_guide.html#iechor-node>`__)", "0 or more"
    "iechorCommunity", "Name of relevant IECHOR (or associated) community.", "enum (see `docs <http://bioagents.readthedocs.io/en/latest/curators_guide.html#iechor-community>`__)", "0 or more"

 .. note::
    See the `Curators Guide <http://bioagents.readthedocs.io/en/latest/curators_guide.html#labels-group>`__.
-As of bioagentsSchema 3.0.0, the Labels group does not have a corresponding element/object in bioagentsSchema/bioagentsSchemaJ (the schema was flattened).
+As of bioagents schema 3.0.0, the Labels group does not have a corresponding element/object in bioagents schema/bioagents schemaJ (the schema was flattened).

 Link group
 ----------